 The Concern Investigation & Intervention Team at Mid-Plains Community College is an area-wide threat assessment and behavioral intervention team that monitors threats to the campus community and intervenes in the concerning behaviors of all individuals who work at, attend, or who have business with Mid-Plains Community College.
 The CIIT serves the area-wide community by providing threat assessment, case management, intervention strategies, educational opportunities, and training for all students, faculty, and staff.

 Mid-Plains Community College strives to provide and maintain a safe and healthy environment for students, employees, and guests.
-When an individual exhibits behavior that is overly aggressive or threatening to others, it is disruptive to the mission of MPCC and may be indicative of future and potentially escalated threats to the MPCC community.
+When an individual exhibits behavior that is threatening to themselves or others, overly aggressive or threatening to others, it is disruptive to the mission of MPCC and may be indicative of future and potentially escalated threats to students or the MPCC community.
 To identify and monitor behaviors of concern MPCC has instituted the Concern Investigation & Intervention Team (CIIT).

 If you would like to make a report to the Concern Investigation & Intervention Team (CIIT):